Renowned for his uncompromising vision and brazen designs, Bernard Khoury is the architect who builds where others dare not.

 -

-Excerpt: The Pavilion of Lebanon returns to La Biennale Arte 2026 with Don’t Get Me Wrong, a monumental immersive installation by Nabil Nahas.
-Presented at the Arsenale, the work explores memory, …
+The Pavilion of Lebanon returns to La Biennale Arte 2026 with an immersive installation by Nabil Nahas.
+The work explores memory, identity, nature and the cosmos.

 -